Skip to main content

 4 mentions Positive Neutral Negative

-• “It had a mesmerizing atmosphere which was just really nice to be immersed in.”
+• “It had a mesmerizing atmosphere that was truly nice to be immersed in.”

 • character development